MAPPA MUNDI

 pr par pour la Commission des Cartes Anciennes de l'Union

-Geographiques Internat ionale.
+ionale.
 Vol. I of Monumental

-Cartographica Vetustioris Aevi, A.D.l2OO-l5OO.
-Amsterdam: N.
+Cartographica Vetustioris Aevi, A.D.l2OO-l5OO

 Israel, l964.
 [Your best source of information about specific